C6MER0N/electron-document-scan/README.md

 1. Download [Dynamic Web TWAIN](https://www.dynamsoft.com/web-twain/downloads).
 2. Copy the `Resources` folder from `Dynamic Web TWAIN SDK <version number>\Resources` to your Electron project directory.

+## A Basic Electron Application
+Referring to [https://github.com/electron/electron-quick-start](https://github.com/electron/electron-quick-start), a basic Electron application needs just these files:

+- package.json - Points to the app's main file and lists its details and dependencies.
+- main.js - Starts the app and creates a browser window to render HTML.
+This is the app's main process.
+- index.html - A web page to render.
+This is the app's renderer process.

 ## How to Run the Project

 1. Install **Electron**: